kausarmember/amplify-vite-react-kausar/README.md

 The application is a web app that allows employees to report how the temperature feels at their workspace (“Too Cold”, “Comfortable”, or “Too Warm”).
 The app aggregates this feedback and displays it on a heatmap-style dashboard so Facilities Management (FM) can quickly identify problem areas across the office.

-The application is for:
+### Target Users
-- Office workers – to report comfort levels quickly and receive suggestions for more comfortable areas.
+- **Office Workers** – submit comfort reports quickly and receive suggestions for more suitable seating areas.
-- Facilities Management (FM) – to monitor temperature issues across floors/zones using real-time data.
+- **Facilities Management (FM)** – monitor temperature issues across floors/zones using real-time aggregated data.
-- Senior Leadership (SLT) – to understand workplace comfort trends and improve office utilisation.
+- **Senior Leadership (SLT)** – understand workplace comfort trends and improve office utilisation.

+### Problem Addressed
-The office experiences inconsistent temperatures across floors and zones, but FM receives complaints informally and without structure.
-This leads to repeated issues, slow response times, and inefficient use of workspace.
-The application provides real, usable data so FM can act proactively and staff can work more comfortably.
+The office experiences inconsistent temperatures across floors and zones, and FM currently receives complaints informally and without structure.
+This results in:
+- Repeated, unresolved comfort issues
+- Slow FM response times
+- Reduced employee satisfaction
+- Inefficient workspace utilisation

+OfficeClimate solves this by providing structured, actionable data that allows FM to act proactively while improving the experience of staff working on-site.

 ---